-A fireplace adds ambiance and value to your home.
-When a person imagines their dream house, the dream typically includes a comfortable home that keeps you and your family warm in the winter, either with a smoothly running heater or snuggling around a cozy fire.
+A fireplace adds personality and value to your home.
+When someone imagines their dream home, it typically includes a cozy home that keeps you and your family warm in the winter, either with a smoothly running furnace or gathering around a cozy fire.

-It’s hard to resist the charm of of a warm fire, but how do you decide between a gas or wood burning fireplace?
-There are many points to consider when deciding how to heat your home.
+It’s hard to resist the temptation of of a warm fire, but how do you pick between a gas or wood burning fireplace?
+There are many points to consider when deciding how to keep your home nice and toasty.

 Aesthetics and Efficiency

-- Wood: A wood burning fireplace typically wins in the sensory category.
+• Wood: A wood burning fireplace typically wins in the sensory category.
 You get the crackle.
 You get the pop.
-You get the ability to roast marshmallows indoors.
-Something you don’t get is an efficient heating source.
-Wood fires usually receive up to a 15% efficiency rating, much lower than a furnace that has consistent service performed.
-They do generate a lot of heat, but most of that heat disappears up the chimney.
-Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up the chimney.
+You get the opportunity to roast marshmallows indoors.
+Something you don’t get is a powerful heating source.
+Wood fires normally receive up to a 15% efficiency rating, a lot lower than a furnace that has regular service performed.
+They do get very hot, but most of that heat disappears up the chimney.
+Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the house up and out the chimney.

-- Gas: There have been many aesthetic advances in gas fireplaces.
-The flames have become more realistic and many versions offer various heights.
-The types of logs used in gas fireplaces now more closely favor the real thing and come complete with glimmering embers, which don’t force you to wait while they burn out.
-You can merely switch your gas fireplace on and off, providing you more control over your home’s temperature and frees you from having to tend to your fire.
+• Gas: There have been many style advances in gas fireplaces.
+The flames have become more realistic and some versions offer varied height adjustments.
+The ceramic logs used in gas fireplaces now more closely resemble the real thing and come complete with glimmering embers, which don’t need you to wait while they burn out.
+You can easily switch your gas fireplace on and off which gives you more control over your home’s temperature and frees you from having to keep an eye on your fire.
 The lack of fire stealing oxygen gives gas fireplaces a 75% to 99% efficiency rating.
-Just imagine the level of comfort you could achieve when you combine that with a well-maintained furnace.
+Picture the level of comfort you could have when you incorporate that with a well-maintained furnace.

 Air Quality and Maintenance

-- Wood: Air quality is important to every homeowner.
-Burning wood causes air pollution in and outside the home and the smoky wood smell that a wood burning fireplace exudes could be hazardous to your family’s.
+• Wood: Air quality is critical to all homeowners.
+Burning wood creates air pollution in and outside the home and the smoky wood aroma that a wood burning fireplace gives off could be a health hazard.
 Wood also creates a byproduct called creosote that lines the coating of the chimney and must be removed by a professional.
-Much like furnaces that should have furnace service completed annually, gas fireplaces also require recurrent cleanings of soot and spent logs.
+Much like furnaces that should have furnace service completed consistantly, gas fireplaces also require recurrent cleanings of cinders and spent logs.

-- Gas: Gas fireplaces only require a bit of dusting every now and then and are virtually maintenance free.
-It is recommended that you get your gas fireplace cleaned and adjusted annually by a professional to keep it functioning both safely and effectively.
+• Gas: Gas fireplaces only require some dusting every now and then and are virtually maintenance free.
+It is suggested that you get your gas fireplace cleaned and adjusted every 12 months by a specialist to keep it working both safely and efficiently.

-If you are interested in finding out more information about converting your wood burning fireplace into a gas fireplace or you simply need to schedule routine furnace service, please call today at 615-953-9885 or schedule an appointment through our website.
-Our experts will have you cozied up and warm in no time.
+If you are interested in converting your wood burning fireplace into a gas fireplace or you want to schedule yearly furnace service, please call us at at 614-334-3192 or schedule an appointment online.
+Our experts will have you cuddled up by the fire in no time.